 Icy roads.
 Busy highways.
 Distracted drivers.
 Outright accidents.

 These are all great reasons why you need to consider collision coverage.
-Your standard auto insurance policy will cover you when you’re injured, and third-party liability insurance will cover the cost of being sued, but what about repairs to your own vehicle?
+Your standard car insurance policy will cover you with accident benefits when you’re injured, and third-party liability insurance will cover the cost of being sued, but what about repairs to your own vehicle?
 Who pays that bill?

 “In 2018, 67,580 vehicles in Ontario were involved in Fatal and Personal Injury Collisions.”

-Based on these numbers, there were, on average, 185 accidents per day in Ontario that year.
+Based on these numbers, there were, on average, 185 accidents per day in Ontario during 2018.
 If you have the financial security to cover repairs and other costs out-of-pocket, it may be less of a risk for you to not have collision coverage.

 What is collision coverage?